Expert guide: what to do in Colima, Mexico

 🍽 We also ate in some of the cocina economicas in the surrounding villages.

-📌 This city began as a Spanish settlement that was originally established further south in 1523 but moved to the current location in 1527.
-My overriding memories are of a clean and obviously modern city with delicious food, coffee shops and a lot of statues.
+This city began as a Spanish settlement that was originally established further south in 1523 but moved to the current location in 1527.
+My overriding impressions are of a clean and obviously modern city with delicious food, coffee shops and a lot of statues.
 It’s really a beautiful place.

-📌 Colima is an interesting place full of statues and sculptures.
+Colima is an interesting place full of statues and sculptures and there are three main plazas:

 Jardin Libertad: This central plaza has a bandstand and cafes all around the edges.
 Both the cathedral and the Museo Regional de Historia de Colima are on this plaza.
 The Catedral Basilica Minor de Colima (the Minor Basilica Cathedral) was locked up tight when I tried to get inside but was open again later when we were leaving to go home.